markyoder/wasp_clone/wasphive/README.md

 ### ExistsIn Details and Examples

-The ***Exists In*** rule is used as a key to say that an element in the input must be defined somewhere else in the input.
+The ***Exists In*** rule is used as a key to stipulate that an element in the input must be defined somewhere else in the input.
 This rule will always contain one or more relative input lookup paths from the element being validated.
 The pieces of input at these paths will be collected into a set.
 This rule may also contain one or more optional constant values.
 If these exist, then the constant values will also be added to the set.
 Then, all of the values in the input being validated by this rule must exist in the set built from the lookup paths and the constant values in order to pass the validation.
 If any element does not exist in this set, then the validation check fails.
 This rule may use an optional `Abs` modifier flag that can occur as a parenthetical identifier.
 The `Abs` modifier flag indicates that the absolute value of all numbers added to the set checked for existence are used.
 Then, even if the value of the element being validated is negative and a value at one of the rule's relative input lookup paths is positive, but they have the same absolute value, this validation check will pass. `EXTRA:` may be used within an `ExistsIn` to specify constant values that are allowed.
 An `EXTRAREF:` construct may be used to reference a SON array of values that must exist in the schema after an  `EndOfSchema{}` declaration.
 The values are also allowed by the `ExistsIn` rule.
-These referenced SON arrays can be conveniently defined in one place, but be used by `ExistsIn` rules on many different elements.
+These referenced SON arrays can be conveniently defined in one place but be used by `ExistsIn` rules on many different elements.
 If the allowed `EXTRA` values are actually a contiguous range of integer values, then a `RANGE:[ start end ]` construct may be used for convenience instead of writing a separate `EXTRA:` for every element.
 These are all shown in the syntax example below.
-Note: this check is case insensitive, and if the value being checked is an integer, then leading zeros are ignored.
+Note that this check is case insensitive, and if the value that is being checked is an integer, then leading zeros are ignored.

 Schema example:
 ```javascript